Terms Conditions and Regulations 2017-2018 Academic Year

-It is against University policy for a student to be in a residential area (room, common area, common building, building entryway, or area within residence area complex) and in the presence of an illegal substance.
+It is also against University policy for a student to be under the influence of an illegal substance or to be in a residential area (room, common area, common building, building entryway, or quad area within residence area complex) and in the presence of an illegal substance.
 If a student is caught in the presence of an illegal substance within those areas, the student will be referred to Residence Life, the Office of Student Conduct, and/or University Police.

 - Canvassing is defined as any effort to influence opinions, gain support, or promote a particular cause or interest, specifically excluding any solicitation or fundraising as defined by current University policy.
 Surveys are not considered to be canvassing for the purposes of this provision.

 - Students, student organizations, residence hall student government, and outside interests are eligible to canvass in the residence halls.